massmux/bip39gen/README.md

  ./bip39gen.py -e 12345678
 ```

- example, generate 24 words bip39 mnemonic with internal generation of entropy.
+ example, generate 24 words bip39 mnemonic with internal generation of entropy (by mic).
 Seed created with a passphrase provided

 ```
  ./bip39gen.py -p 1234
 ```

- example, generate 24 words bip39 mnemonic with a provided string as entropy.
+ example, generate 24 words bip39 mnemonic with a provided string as entropy (this can be a sha256 entry from hashing some random source).
 Seed created with the passphrase provided

 ```
  ./bip39gen.py -e 12345678 -p 1234